gtindo/todolist-vanilla/README.md

 - No validation for the input fields
 - No error handling for the api calls
-- FOUC (Flash of unstyled content) on the first load for some pages, because of the external css loading on shadow dom.
+- FOUC (Flash of unstyled content) on the first load for some pages, because of the external css loading on shadow dom (bulma css).